agateblue/trax/README.rst

     # create tables in the database
     docker-compose run django python manage.py migrate

+After that, your trax instance should be available at ``http://yourip/``.
+The URL to use for the slash command configuration is ``http://hourip/trax/slash``

-You can use the docker-compose.override.yml file to tweak the containers behaviour.
+You can use the docker-compose.override.example.yml file to tweak the containers behaviour (after renaming it to docker-compose.override.yml).